PBfordev/wxecharts/README.md

 #### Platforms

 Tested on Windows (10, 11) and briefly on Linux (Mint 22 Cinnamon). wxECharts does not support the hopelessly outdated Internet Explorer `wxWebView` backend.
-It also does not support the recently introduced `wxWebViewChromium`, since this backend does not allow obtaining result from `RunScript()` nor adding a script message handler.
+It also does not support the recently introduced `wxWebViewChromium`, since this backend does not allow adding a script message handler.
 See [BUILD.md](BUILD.md) for build instructions.

 ### Pros of Using `wxWebView` for Charting